jonathanchaffer/yask/README.md

 - `start`: Start the project using the compiled JavaScript files.
 - `dev`: Start the project in development mode.
 This template watches for changes in the TypeScript files and restarts the server when a change is detected.
 - `test`: Run tests.
-- `check`: Perform code checks (linting, formatting, type checking).
+- `check`: Perform code checks (linting, formatting, type checking, etc).
 - `fix`: Fix auto-fixable issues (linting, formatting).
 - `clean`: Delete auto-generated files.
 - `migrate`: Reset database; generate and run migrations.